Since its establishment in 1949, the Coconino County Fair continues to promote community involvement and interest in

 Things to Remember

-The Flagstaff Sunrise Lions Club organizes the Demolition Derby, located at Fort Tuthill County Park in the event arena, just a short walk away from the Fair entrance.
+The Flagstaff Sunrise Lions Club organizes the Demolition Derby, located at Fort Tuthill County Park in the event arena, just a short walk away from the Fair entrance and requires a separate admission.
 The Derby takes place Saturday and Sunday, Labor Day weekend.
 Gates open at 11 a.m.
 Event begins at noon.